F0rgiv/taskmaster/README.md

 * Adds create new task page with a submit button that increments task count.
 * Adds all Tasks page that is a place holder for future content.

+v 0.2
+* Adds settings screen and menu dropdown.
+* Adds task detail page with 4 static tasks on the homepage.

 ![image description](screenshots/homepage.PNG)